17 Ancient Metagenomic Pipelines

 • Taxonomy/

-• If you have not already performed taxonomic classification of your reads, the output of the Kraken2 or Centrifuge integrated steps of nf-core/mag will be deposited here, including an optional Krona piechart
+• If we have not already performed taxonomic classification of our reads, the output of the Kraken2 or Centrifuge integrated steps of nf-core/mag will be deposited here, including an optional Krona piechart

 • Assembly/